Old House Plumbing Problems: What to Expect and How to Fix Them

 Partial repiping (one area or floor) $1,500 – $5,000

-For a 1,500 sq ft home, a full PEX repipe typically runs $4,500 to $12,000, depending on your region and the complexity of your layout.
+For a 1,500 sq ft home, a full PEX repipe typically runs $4,500 to $8,500, while copper for the same home runs $9,000 to $12,000 or more.
+The national average for whole-home PEX repiping in 2026 sits near $7,500.
 For a deeper look at the repiping process and what drives costs up or down, see our guide on whole house repiping.

 Should You Repipe Partially or All at Once?

 If inspection reveals that corrosion is isolated to one section, partial repiping is a reasonable short-term fix.
-However, if the original galvanized or lead pipes are throughout the home, piecemeal repairs tend to cost more over time than a single whole-house replacement.
-In most cases, a licensed plumber will recommend full repiping when the material itself is the problem — not just one failed section.
+However, if the original galvanized or lead pipes run throughout the home, piecemeal repairs tend to cost more over time than a single whole-house replacement.
+In most cases, a licensed plumber will recommend full repiping when the material itself is the problem, not just one failed section.
+Choosing corrosion-resistant pipe materials like PEX or copper for the replacement is critical to avoiding a repeat problem.

 Pincher's Pro Tip

 PEX piping is the most cost-effective modern replacement material.
-It's flexible, freeze-resistant, corrosion-proof, and significantly cheaper to install than copper.
-Most plumbers recommend it for whole-house repiping in pre-1980 homes.
+It's flexible, freeze-resistant, corrosion-proof, and runs roughly half the cost of copper to install.
+Most plumbers recommend it for whole-house repiping in pre-1980 homes, with a typical 1,500 sq ft job landing at $4,500 to $8,500 all in.

 Smart Savings Made Simple!